2018 United States House of Representatives elections in Missouri: District 8

 The eighth district is the most rural district of Missouri, taking in all of the rural southeastern and south-central part of the state.
-It has a PVI of R+24, the most strongly Republican district of Missouri.
-The incumbent is Republican Jason Smith, who has represented the district since 2013 by special election.
+It had a PVI of R+24, the most strongly Republican district of Missouri.
+Incumbent Republican Jason Smith, who had represented the district since 2013, ran for re-election.
 He was re-elected with 74% of the vote in 2016.
+The district had a PVI of R+24.